Call us today for a free telephone consultation with an attorney about a trust.

 Owners of highly appreciated assets use trusts to avoid income and capital gains taxes.
 People with dependents use trusts to provide regular income to dependents rather than leaving them a lump-sum.
 People with children from prior marriages utilize trusts to ensure their assets are properly managed for the children’s benefit and to ensure the assets stay in the family.

 Married individuals may utilize a trust to ensure their surviving spouse is financially secure but ensure their assets stay in the grantor’s family upon remarriage.
 Parents of children with special needs utilize special needs trusts to ensure their children don’t lose their public benefits.
-Unmarried persons utilize trusts for the benefit of their significant others while ensuring their assets remain in their families.
-As you can see, there are many considerations that can go into deciding whether or not to create a trust.
+People who expect to apply for Medicaid in the future benefit from a Medicaid asset protection trust.

 New Orleans Trust Attorneys